syncfusion/ej2-react-docs/src/charts/range-navigator/selecting-range.md

 # Selecting Range

-The left and right thumb of RangeNavigator are used to indicate the selected range in the large collection of data.
-Following are the ways you can select a range.
+The Range Selector's left and right thumbs are used to indicate the selected range in the large collection of data.
+A range can be selected in the following ways:

 * By dragging the thumbs.
 * By tapping on the labels.
-* By setting the start and end through value properties.
+* By setting the start and the end through the [`value`](https://ej2.syncfusion.com/react/documentation/api/range-navigator/#value) property.

-Following code example shows how to configure the selected range using value  property of RangeNavigator.

 {% tab template="rangenavigator/getting-started", sourceFiles="app/**/*.tsx", compileJsx=true %}